 (b) the registration under section 48 of a parent as the child’s home educator and the continuation in effect of that registration.

+(2) The reference to enrolment in subsection (1)(a) includes enrolment of a child in year 11 or year 12 for part-time studies if the extent of those studies when taken with an option or options under section 11B will meet the requirements of section 11C and regulations made for the purposes of that section.

+[Section 10 amended by No. 22 of 2005 s.
+19.]

 11. Exemption by Minister

 (1) The Minister may by instrument —